Xi Hydrae

 Xi Hydrae, Latinised from ξ Hydrae, is a solitary star in the equatorial constellation of Hydra.
-It was also given the Flamsteed designation 19 Crateris.
-This magnitude 3.54 star is situated 130 light-years from Earth and has a radius about 10 times that of the Sun.
-It is radiating 58 times as much luminosity as the Sun.
+With an apparent magnitude of 3.54 it is visible to the naked eye.
+Based on parallax measurements, the star is situated 130 light-years from Earth.

 Flamsteed gave Xi Hydrae the designation 19 Crateris.
 He included a number of stars now within the IAU boundaries of Hydra as part of a Hydra & Crater constellation overlapping parts of both modern constellations.